-2 Public Announcement and Announcement of Competing Offerors Revised 7/2007
+2 Public Announcement and Announcement of Competing Offerors Revised 7/2007 1/2016

-All procurements over \$100,000 must be publicly announced on the Internet or through other means.
-If the Internet is used, as a minimum the announcement should be placed on the Contracting Opportunities page contained in the FAST.
-This requirement does not apply to emergency actions, purchases from an established QVL or FSS, exercise of options, or changes.
-For actions under \$100,000, a public announcement is optional.
+All procurements over \$100150,000 must be publicly announced on the Internet or through other means.
+If the Internet is used, as a minimum the announcement should be placed on the Contracting Opportunities page contained in the FAA Acquisition System Toolset (FAST).
+This requirement does not apply to emergency actions, purchases from an established Qualified Vendors List (QVL) or Federal Supply Schedule (FSS), exercise of options, modifications, or changes.
+For actions under \$100150,000, a public announcement is optional.

 Publicizing the names of offerors competing for FAA contracts can be a method of encouraging small businesses to seek subcontracting opportunities with potential FAA contractors.
-When appropriate, the Contracting Officer (CO) may publicly announce names and addresses of offerors responding to a screening information request.
-Also, the CO, after making a down select decision, may announce names and addresses of offerors remaining in the competition leading to award provided the SIR includes a notice to the offerors and no offeror objects to the release of this information.
+When appropriate, tThe Contracting Officer (CO) may publicly announce names and addresses of offerors responding to a screening information request (SIR), provided the SIR includes a notice to the offerors and no offeror objects to the release of this information.
+The CO may make the public announcement after initial offers are received and/or Also, the CO, after making a down select decision, may announce names and addresses of offerors remaining in the competition leading to award provided the SIR includes a notice to the offerors and no offeror objects to the offerors and no offeror objects to the offerors and no offeror objects to the offerors remaining in the competition leading to award provided the SIR includes a notice to the offerors and no offeror objects to the release of this information.

-3 Past Performance Revised 4/2013
+3 Past Performance Revised 4/2013 1/2016

-- a.
+a.
 General.
 Past performance can be one indicator of a prospective contractor's future performance.
-To help ensure that the best performing contractors are providing products and services to the FAA, past performance should be evaluated during source selection whenever appropriate. - b.
-Instructions for Using Past Performance in a Screening Information Request (SIR). - (1) General Considerations.
-Factors chosen for evaluation should be reasonable, logical, coherent, and directly related to requirements in the statement of work (SOW).
+To help ensure that the best performing contractors are providing products and services to the FAA, past performance should be evaluated during source selection whenever appropriate.
+If past performance is not evaluated reasoning must be provided documented.

+b.
+Instructions Recommendations for Using Past Performance in a Screening Information Request (SIR).

+(1) General Considerations.- Factors chosen for evaluation should be reasonable, logical, coherent, and directly related to requirements in the statement of work (SOW).
 The key to successful use of past performance in the screening process is a clear relationship between the SOW, instructions to offerors, and evaluation criteria.
 Past performance information that is not important to the current acquisition should not be included.
 For instance, there would be no point in considering poor subcontract management if there were no subcontract management needed on the contract.
 Alternatively, if there were a significant amount of software development, it would be important to know the offeror's record with estimating lines of code, providing software builds on time with few errors, and accomplishing the effort within the estimated cost.
 At a minimum, the quality of contractor's past performance should be assessed during the evaluation.